 Holiday greetings to our family and friends, we hope you’ve had a great year and here’s a little info about ours.
-Things continue to plug along here at the ranch and we’ve had no especially big events since our last newsletter, which we believe is a good thing.
+Last year we reported that we had had no big events but this year is a little different.

 That’s all to report from Almost Heaven South and our wish for you is a Very Merry Christmas and a Wonderful New Year.